Snaacky/thewiki/docs/guides/quality.md

 +++ WEBRip

-WEBRips are transcodes of the official stream, since the definition is quite broad this can apply to screen recordings of the content, or encodes of a WEB-DL. *Because of this, WEBRips are generally not recommended, especially if a WEB-DL already exists.*
+WEBRips are transcodes of the official stream.
+This terminology is broad and is associated with either screen recordings of the content or encodes of a WEB-DL. *Because of this, WEBRips are generally not recommended, especially if a WEB-DL already exists.*

 Most WEBRips will be lower quality than their WEB-DL equivalent.
 However, some groups will attempt to improve upon a WEB-DL by filtering it to fix issues.

-Recently some encoders have been merging multiple web sources together, resulting in significantly better quality than any one web source, and sometimes even beating Blu-rays.
+Some encoders will merge multiple web sources, resulting in significantly better quality than any one web source, and sometimes even beating Blu-rays.

 +++ Re-encode

-Re-encodes are encodes of a Bluray encode or WEB source.
-The same encode made from the BDMV instead of an encode would've been better quality.
+Re-encodes are encodes of a Blu-ray encode or WEB source.
+Quality is subjective, as the same encode made from the BDMV instead of an encode will have better quality.

 Re-encoding is generally considered a bad practice due to quality loss, as encoding is a lossy process, and information is lost at every stage. *On [Nyaa](https://nyaa.si), these are marked in red.*

 +++ Mini Encode

-Mini encodes are releases designed to save on space and bandwidth while retaining some quality. *These are not the same as re-encodes, as mini's encode from the original BD or WEB source.*
+Mini encodes are releases designed to save on space and bandwidth while retaining some quality. *These are not the same as re-encodes, as minis encode from the original BD or WEB source.*

 Most mini encodes of Blu-rays are better than a WEB, as they have more data to work with.
 You can check out some mini-encode comparisons below: